Where can I find information about diagnosis or management of juvenile Batten disease?

-The Batten Disease Support and Research Association is an international support and research organization for families of children and young adults with an inherited neurological degenerative disease known as Batten disease.
+The Batten Disease Support and Research Association (BDSRA) is an international support and research organization for families of children and young adults with an inherited neurological degenerative disease known as Batten disease.

 The Batten Disease Family Association (BDFA) of the UK is a national charity supporting families affected by all forms of Batten disease, raising awareness, and facilitating research.
 BDFA focuses on the immediate needs of families in the UK but is an active contributor to international research efforts with Beyond Batten Disease Foundation and others.

 Children Living with Inherited Metabolic Diseases (CLIMB) is a national organization of the UK providing metabolic disease information to families, professionals and other interested groups.

 Empowering families and communities to fight Batten disease

 BBDF is dedicated to accelerating Batten disease research through the strategic placement of research funds.
 We are empowered with expertise from around the world in all research sectors driving us in promising directions with reason to be optimistic, hopeful, and energized.